zachhannum/the-word-of-iron/manuscript/chapter_1.md

 Rykker removed his leather apron and was beginning to place his tools back into their respective places.
 "I'll be honest with you, my friend.
 Being cooped up in this tent has been driving me mad.
 I can't imagine why Reld would want me, but I have a feeling I won't be missed here.
 When do we leave?"

 "Nightfall.
-Best to make our way past Kadoran forces under the cover of darkness."
+Best to make our way past Antuzan forces under the cover of darkness."
 With that, Marcus turned to leave.

 Rykker called after him.
 "I do have one condition, though.
 My companion travels with me.
 Don't worry, though.
 He won't be a liability.
 In fact, he's quite good with a hammer."